FRC2706/2017-2706-Robot-Code/readme.md

 - **Movements**: Moving forward, turning with or without camera, using different sensors to perform certain movements.
 This layer is good for advanced / veteran students.

-- **Plays**: Combine these movements to make small plays that have multiple purposes, for example last year we had shoot and each type of breach as a play separately.
-Some of these may double as teleop "macros".
+- **Plays**: Combine these movements to make small plays that have multiple purposes.
+For example, last year's "shoot" was actually a play that involved lowering the arm, spinning up the motors, and firing the kicker.
 This layer is good for rookie students wanting to do auto mode.

-- **AutoModes**: Combine plays to make the actual autonomous runs that we use in competition, make it as simple as possible by putting more code into the lower levels so its easy to add and edit these combos.
+- **AutoModes**: String together multiple plays and movements to make the actual autonomous runs that we use in competition.
+Make it as simple as possible by putting more code into the lower levels so its easy to add and edit these combos.
 This layer is good for rookies wanting to do auto mode.

 **Teleop commands**: